Euro zone bond yields pause, seek new signals on trade deal

 LONDON, Dec 5 (Reuters) - Euro zone government bond yields were little changed on Thursday as investors awaited the next signal from China-U.S. trade negotiations amid mixed messages on the state of talks.

-Yields rose on Wednesday on renewed hopes of a deal between, but that followed sharp falls.
+Yields rose on Wednesday on renewed hopes of a deal between the two nations, but that followed sharp falls.
 Yields are broadly flat for the week.

 The ups and downs of negotiations and some mixed signals from U.S. President Donald Trump have been the dominant market drivers in recent weeks.
 The overall positive take on the state of those talks, as well as signs that the euro zone economy's slowdown may be bottoming out, has helped yields rise from record lows hit during August and September.